Second Amendment Foundation: Citizens Committee for the Right to Keep and Bear Arms

-The Citizens Committee for the Right to Keep and Bear Arms (CCRKBA) is the lobbying affiliate of the Second Amendment Foundation.
+The Citizens Committee for the Right to Keep and Bear Arms (CCRKBA) is the sister organization and advocacy affiliate of the Second Amendment Foundation.
 As of January 2015, both groups reported having over 650,000 members.

 The CCRKBA was founded by Gottlieb in 1971, three years before he founded the SAF.
-The organization was formed to advocate the individualist interpretation of the Second Amendment by firearm enthusiasts who felt that the National Rifle Association (NRA) was not taking a strong enough stand on gun control and gun rights.
+The organization was formed to advocate the individualist interpretation of the Second Amendment by firearm enthusiasts who felt that the NRA was not taking a strong enough stand on gun control and gun rights.

+In his capacity as chair of the Citizens Committee For The Right To Keep And Bear Arms, Alan Gottlieb expressed his support for gun control contained in the Manchin-Toomey background check amendment.
+In a National Public Radio interview that aired April 16, 2013.
+NPR host Robert Siegel is quoted saying, "The background checks proposal that Ailsa mentioned is an amendment put forward by Democrat Joe Manchin and Republican Pat Toomey.
+It would expand background checks to include gun shows and Internet sales.
+Among gun rights activists, Alan Gottlieb is a figure of consequence.
+So his support of the Manchin-Toomey amendment is meaningful."

 Doctors for Responsible Gun Ownership

 Doctors for Responsible Gun Ownership is a gun-rights organization of American physicians.
 It was founded in 1993 by Timothy Wheeler, now Director emeritus, as a project of the Claremont Institute; as of 2016, it was a project of the Second Amendment Foundation.

 Doctors for Responsible Gun Ownership (DRGO) is a nationwide network of physicians and other health professionals who support the safe and lawful use of firearms.
-It also educates the public by searching and posting the best articles using science and medicine in dealing with firearm politics, proper use of firearms, and gun safety.
+It also educates the public by searching and posting articles using science and medicine in dealing with firearm politics, proper use of firearms, and gun safety.
 It also publishes its own articles by DRGO members twice weekly.
 The editor of DRGO is Robert B. Young, MD; John Edeen, MD, is media liaison and Membership Director; Arthur Z. Przebinda, MD., is DRGO Project Director.
 Authors and Contributors include Gary Mauser, PhD, and Miguel Faria, MD.